 Technically unnecessary cookies

 Here you will find all cookies that are not absolutely necessary for the operation of our website and its functions (technically unnecessary cookies).
 The use of such cookies represents data processing that is only permitted with your active consent (Art.
-6 Paragraph 1 lit. a) DSGVO).
+6 Para.
+1 lit. a DSGVO).
 This also applies to the transfer of your personal data to third parties.

 When you visit our website for the first time, we ask you which of these types of cookies you would like to allow.
 We save your decision in a so-called.
 Cookie Consent Tool.